DBInstance

 has a different default KMS key for each Amazon Web Services Region.

-when this parameter is empty.
+default key when this parameter is empty.
 You must explicitly specify a key.

 kmsKeyRef